Anxious Dogs in Cars: How to Calm Your Dog for Stress-Free Rides

 Note: Some dogs do well with anxiety shirts like Thundershirt.
 But honestly, a cooling vest, heartbeat toy, and calm aid do the trick for Henry.

-This one may surprise you but yes, there are money benefits for helping your dog with car anxiety or carsickness.
+This one may surprise you, but yes, there are monetary benefits for helping your dog with car anxiety or carsickness.
 Consider the following for a moment:

 IssueApproximate cost